aaronpkelly/aaronpkelly.github.io/_posts/docker.md

 tags: docker, raspberry, pi

-# Interacting with containers launched via AWS Fargate
+## Interacting with containers launched via AWS Fargate
 TODO: I am trying to find the easiest way to do this:
 - docker-compose.yml

-# Best practices
-## Spin up a disposable Alpine Linux container whenever you want to do anything
-Think disposable.
-Think of a container as a tool that takes input, transforms it, and outputs data.

-You don't have to through all the trouble of writing Dockerfiles when all you want to do is use a piece of software once, and then throw it away.
-Spin up a tiny container with a decent package manager (Alpine Linux!), mount a volume to write to, install your software, and start working!

-`docker run --rm -it -v /home/user:/home/user alpine:edge /bin/ash`

-That will drop you into a containerised environment where you're free to run wild, and do whatever you want.
-Change the mount points to be whatever you want.
-When you exit the container, the container is destroyed, but your output lives on your host machine.

-# dockerhub
+## dockerhub

-## autobuilds - use dockerhub's infrastructure to build your dockerfiles
+### autobuilds - use dockerhub's infrastructure to build your dockerfiles

 After hearing about this feature, I just had to give it a go!